JorgeSintes/jorgesintes.xyz/content/_index.md

-Hello, there!
-I'm a Spanish computational mathematician, general engineer and musician based in Copenhagen.
-I specialize in deep learning and have a passion for software engineering.
+**Hello there!** I'm a Spanish computational mathematician, general engineer, and musician based in Copenhagen, specializing in deep learning with a strong passion for software engineering.

-This is my website, where I'll regularly post about my experiences and insights.
-I hope you find my posts informative and helpful and please, don't hesitate to reach out with any questions or comments.
-Thanks for visiting!
+Welcome to my website!
+Here, I share my experiences and insights, and I hope you'll find my posts both informative and helpful.
+Feel free to reach out with any questions or comments—I'd love to hear from you.
+Thanks for stopping by!